 What you need to know

-Bowel cancer is the UK’s fourth most common cancer and the second leading cause of cancer deaths.
+Bowel cancer is the UK’s third most common cancer and the second leading cause of cancer deaths.
 More than 41,000 people are diagnosed and nearly 16,000 die from bowel cancer each year.

 The vast majority of bowel cancer cases occur in people aged over 60.

 Also known as colorectal cancer, bowel cancer refers to tumours in the part of your gut called the large intestine or large bowel.
 Tumours often start as small growths called polyps in the lining of the bowel.
 For many people these polyps exist harmlessly in the bowel, but over time they can sometimes turn to cancer.